edgepointlearning/edgepointlearning.com/src/collections/_posts/2021/2021-01-06-elearning-statistics.md

-## 13 eLearning statistics 2021
+## 13 eLearning statistics

 While some of these eLearning statistics feel more like predictions than research-based certainty, the writing is on the wall.
 COVID-19 has permanently shifted how companies do business, and this will dramatically affect the way we learn at work as well.

-When it comes to these eLearning statistics, 2021 is looking revolutionary.
+When it comes to these eLearning statistics, the future is looking revolutionary.

 1. [eLearning industry growth](https://www.statista.com/statistics/1130331/e-learning-market-size-segment-worldwide/#:~:text=In%202019%2C%20the%20global%20online,approximately%20101%20billion%20U.S.%20dollars.&text=By%202026%2C%20the%20total%20market,over%20370%20billion%20U.S.%20dollars.) is projected to increase from $101 billion in 2019 to $370 billion by 2026
 2. [Learning experience platforms](https://joshbersin.com/2019/03/learning-experience-platform-lxp-market-grows-up-now-too-big-to-ignore/) that personalize the learning experience will begin to push out the simple LMS approach by 2021